-Mike Ford is a PhD candidate in Historical Musicology at Columbia University.
-His research focuses on improvisation in non-musical settings such as corporate management and lean startups.
+Mike Ford completed his PhD in Historical Musicology at Columbia University in December 2021.
+His research focused on improvisation in non-musical settings such as corporate management and lean startups.
 By transposing understandings of musical improvisation from musicology and critical improvisation studies, his research provides insights into the day-to-day activities and thinking of business leaders and founders.

 Mike has presented papers at regional, national, and international conferences.
 His research has been published in Critical Studies in Improvisation/Études critiques en improvisation, Musicologica Olomucensia, and LitNet Akademies: 'n Joernaal vir Geesteswetenskappe, and he is a contributing editor of the first volume of the Vladimir Drozdoff Publication Project.
 Before coming to Columbia, Mike completed an MA in Musicology at Rutgers University and a BMus in Orchestral Conducting at the University of Pretoria.
 In addition to various university scholarships and grants, his studies have also been supported generously by the Oppenheimer Memorial Trust.

 In 2018 and 2019, Mike participated in Susan Boynton's FAB-Musiconis exchange, a digital humanities project, with students at Sorbonne University in Paris, helping to index a bilingual database of medieval music iconography.

 Aside from his academic pursuits, he has participated in entrepreneurship programs and applies his knowledge of improvisation in the context of corporate change management.
 Between 2018 and 2020, co-founded a cybersecurity company, Predictive Cyber Protection, LLC, which was active in the defense and cyber insurance markets and had contracted with the US Air Force.